sinan-ozel/pypi-publish-with-cicd/README.md

 linting,
 and semver-compatible versioning.

+It also includes a .devcontainer to facilitate collaboration.

 # Usage

-Base a repo on this template.
+1. Base a repo on this template.

-Find all instances of <MODULE_NAME> and <ORGANIZATION> and replace.
+2. Find all instances of <MODULE_NAME> and <ORGANIZATION> in muiiltiple files and replace.

-Set up PyPI repo. # TODO: Add a link to a good set of instructions.
+3. Set up PyPI repo with the <MODULE_NAME>.
+Set up publisher as the github repo that you created in step 1. # TODO: Add a link to a good set of instructions.